 Select an autoresponder option.
 See the Autoresponders page for additional information.

 Step 4: Publish

 Publish your form after you have it set up the way you want.
 Click here for more information.
 When you select Publish This Form, the page will be rendered, a URL hotlink will be generated, and widgets will be created.
 You can also see the available date, which shows when the page was published and made available for use.
 Most importantly, the form WILL BE LIVE.

 Widgets for External Web Pages

-After you publish, Salsa Engage generates widgets that enable you to add a donate button or your donate form to any web page that you own.
+After you publish, Salsa Engage generates widgets that enable you to add a button link to your petition or embed your petition form to any web page that you own.

 Note: You'll probably need admin level access to your website to use this widget code.

 Click here for more information.

 Towards the top of the page, your newly-published Petition will have spawned a new menu item, See the Results.
 This menu gives you all the helpful metrics to evaluate your petition's reach.
 See Performance Statistics for Actions and Messages for detailed information.

 Let’s take a moment to look at the various components you see when you first select the Petitions tab.